Articles on: Process Workflow

 URL-ENCODED

-3. Configure output data (Response body)
+3. Configure Output Data (Response Body)

-Let's assume that this is the output JSON:
+Suppose this is the output JSON:

 {